coreos/etcd-operator/README.md

 ## Try disaster recovery

-If the majority of etcd members crash and some backup exists for the cluster, etcd controller can restore entire cluster from backup.
+If the majority of etcd members crash and at least one backup exists for the cluster, the etcd controller can restore entire cluster from the backup.

-By default, etcd controller creates a storage class:
+By default, the etcd controller creates a storage class on initialization:

 ```
 $ kubectl get storageclass
 NAME                     TYPE
 etcd-controller-backup   kubernetes.io/gce-pd
 ```

-This is used to request persistent storage to store backup data.
+This is used to request the persistent volume to store the backup data.
 (We are planning to support AWS EBS soon.)

-Continued from last example, there is a persistent volume claim for the backup pod:
+Continued from last example, a persistent volume is claimed for the backup pod:

 ```
 $ kubectl get pvc
 NAME               STATUS    VOLUME                                     CAPACITY   ACCESSMODES   AGE
 pvc-etcd-cluster   Bound     pvc-164d18fe-8797-11e6-a8b4-42010af00002   1Gi        RWO           14m
 ```

-Let's try to write some data into etcd for verification purpose:
+Let's try to write some data into etcd:

 ```
 $ kubectl run --rm -i --tty fun --image quay.io/coreos/etcd --restart=Never -- /bin/sh
 / # ETCDCTL_API=3 etcdctl --endpoints http://etcd-cluster-0002:2379 put foo bar